m0d3rnX/Marlin-FlashForge-Creator-Pro-2016/README.md

 ## FlashForge Creator Pro 2 (2016) Dual Extruder
 I used the example config of the official repo and added some features

-+ added the use of the part cooler (which is missing in the official one for some reason)
++ make use of the part cooler (which is missing in the official one for some reason)

 + firmware retraction enabled